Pathfinder - The Unchained Monk Handbook

 - Monk's Belt: Your belt of Physical Perfection will be considerably more effective.

-- Enlarge Person: Large size brings a nice Strength bonus, reach, and a considerable increase in the Monk's unarmed strike damage, and a size bonus to CMB/CMD.
+- Enlarge Person: Large size brings a nice Strength bonus, reach, a considerable increase in the Monk's unarmed strike damage, and a size bonus to CMB/CMD.

 - Magic Fang, Greater: Assuming that you can find someone with Caster Level 20, permanent +5 to your unarmed strikes costs just 8550gp (7500 for permanent greater magic fang, 1000 for permanency by that same caster or 450 for someone else to do it, plus 600 to actually cast greater magic fang at CL 20), only a hair more than a +2 weapon.
 So while your buddies are waving their +2 longswords around, you're caving in monsters' faces with your +5 fists of fury.